pouretrebelle/chareads.com/content/books/migrated/2017-07-14-we-who-are-about-to/index.md

 ---
 vetted: false

-title: We Who Are About To...
+title: We Who Are About To…
 author: Joanna Russ
 publisher: Penguin
 image: cover.jpg